elunna/hackem/hackem_changelog.md

 - Adjusted to cast spells using Wisdom, get spellcasting bonuses are calculated using wisdom.
 - Left out the dragon polyself ability.
+- Gets spell-hunger reduction (similar to wizards but it's calculated with (int - 2)
+- Flame mages get the multishot penalty

 #### Ice Mage